We Are Not Done Yet

 A day in the life

-Two colleagues — a man and a woman — have the same job title, the same years of experience, the same qualifications.
+Two colleagues a man and a woman, have the same job title, the same years of experience, the same qualifications.
 At the annual review, she is told she is doing well.
 He is told he’s underpaid and offered a raise.
 He had negotiated.
 She hadn’t, because she’d been told, by every signal from childhood onward, that asking for more is aggressive and unbecoming.
 Nobody in that room thought they were being unfair.
 That’s the point.

-For women of colour and migrant women, the gap is deeper still.
+For women of color and migrant women, the gap is deeper still.
 In the United States, a Black woman earns approximately 67 cents for every dollar earned by a white non-Hispanic man.
 A Latina woman earns approximately 58 cents.
 A Native American woman approximately 60 cents.
-Dolores Huerta: who co-founded the United Farm Workers with César Chávez and spent six decades organising Latina farmworkers, understood that the pay gap is never just about money.
-It is about whose labour is considered invisible, and whose voice is considered worth hearing.

 “Every moment is an organising opportunity, every person a potential activist, every minute a chance to change the world.”